jeannefukumaru/hppython/02_high-perf/README.md

     *   [github issues](https://github.com/dask/dask/issues/new) for bug reports and feature requests
     *   [gitter chat](https://gitter.im/dask/dask) for general, non-bug, discussion
     *   Attend a live tutorial

-## Outline

-0. [Overview](00_overview.ipynb) - dask's place in the universe

-1. [Delayed](01_dask.delayed.ipynb) - the single-function way to parallelize general python code

-1x.
-[Lazy](01x_lazy.ipynb) - some of the principles behing laxy execution, for the interested.

-2. [Bag](02_bag.ipynb) - the first high-level collection: a generalized iterator for use with a functional programming style and to clean messy data.

-3. [Array](03_array.ipynb) - blocked numpy-like functionality with a collection of numpy arrays spread across your cluster.

-7. [Dataframe](04_dataframe.ipynb) - parallelized operations on many pandas dataframes
-spread across your cluster.

-5. [Distributed](05_distributed.ipynb) - Dask's scheduler for clusters, with details of how to view the UI.

-6. [Advanced Distributed](06_distributed_advanced.ipynb) - further details on distributed
-computing, including how to debug.

-7. [Dataframe Storage](07_dataframe_storage.ipynb) - efficient ways to read and write dataframes to disc.

-8. [Machine Learning](08_machine_learning.ipynb) - aaplying dask to machine-learning problems